-The Single-family Affordable Solar Homes (SASH) Program is one of the California Solar Initiative's (CSI) two low-income programs with GRID Alternatives, a non-profit solar contractor, as the statewide Program Manager.
+The Single-family Affordable Solar Homes (SASH) Program is one of the California Solar Initiative's (CSI) two low-income solar programs.
+GRID Alternatives (GRID), a non-profit solar contractor, is the statewide Program Administrator for the SASH Program.
 The SASH incentive is available to qualifying low-income homeowners in the Pacific Gas and Electric (PG&E), Southern California Edison (SCE), and San Diego Gas and Electric (SDG&E) Investor-Owned Utility (IOU) service territories.